NanboLi/MulMON/README.md

 ## Pre-trained models
-[Download the pretrained models](https://drive.google.com/file/d/1qc7uBHHxPmQe7qZJhtnh6SWwojT4pScj/view?usp=sharing) (&leftarrow; click) and place it under `MulMON/', i.e. the root directory of this repository, then extract it by executing: ```tar -zxvf ./logs.tar.gz```
+[Download the pretrained models](https://drive.google.com/file/d/1qc7uBHHxPmQe7qZJhtnh6SWwojT4pScj/view?usp=sharing) (&leftarrow; click) and place it under `MulMON/', i.e. the root directory of this repository, then extract it by executing: ```tar -zxvf ./logs.tar.gz```.
+Note that some of them are slightly under-trained, so one could train them further to achieve better results ([How to train?](#train)).

 ## Usage
 **Configure data path**